 To start the year right, I want to carefully plan everything including my finances.
 In my New Years Resolutions post, I have mentioned about this.
 In fact, I am in the process of designing a budget plan for 2021.
 I considered downgrading—for things that seem less important and even discarded some of those not essential to my personal and business needs.
+I’ve realized I deserve a platinum upgrade.
 In this post, I am sharing my experience as a new Globe Platinum Plan subscriber.

 Why did I shift to Globe Platinum?

 I know it doesn’t sound that good, especially those who are on a tight budget, but yes, I have upgraded my Globe phone line from The Plan to Globe Platinum Plan.
 It’s not just for personal needs, but I have to consider the business side as well.
 My current plan is P1999 plus Netflix so I pay P2368.00/month, so in order for me to settle the P3799 fee, I have to add P1.439.
 For me to do that, I have to downgrade some services so it will be the same even if I have upgraded.

 Here are the benefits of the Platinum Plan and my thoughts about it.

 1. Unlimited calls to all networks and landline numbers within NCR